vpulab/Urban-Elements-ReID---baseline/README.md

 ### Acknowledgment
 Special thanks to liyuke65535 for the creation and publication of [Part Aware Transformer](https://github.com/liyuke65535/Part-Aware-Transformer) repository and congratulations for the excelent work.

+This work has been supported by the Ministerio de Ciencia, Innovación y Universidades of the Spanish Government under project SEGA-CV (TED2021-131643A-I00)